vcstools/rosinstall/doc/rosws_tutorial.rst

 This changes several environment variables and enables several ros based commands if the ROS_ROOT is set.

+You can add this line somewhere in your .bashrc to load the environment every time you start a new terminal.

 Extending your workspace
 ------------------------